denniszielke/phoenix/challenges.2.md

 ## Here's what you'll learn:
 > - How to set up a Kubernetes Cluster with Azure Kubernetes Services
-> - How to access the cluster with the commandline command "kubectl"
+> - How to access the cluster with the commandline command `kubectl`
-> - Get to know the basic command set of "kubectl"
+> - Get to know the basic command set of `kubectl`
 > - Understand the concept of pods and services and how they come together
 > - Get in touch with Yaml files to specify a desired state for a Kubernetes object